lshatok/ansible-playbooks/newcontext-nginx/README.md

 ### Usage ###
- 1 Edit the webserver directive in your /etc/ansible/hosts file or your local .ansible/hosts file to include your target nginx server i.e. github.com
+ 1 Edit the webserver directive in your /etc/ansible/hosts file or your local .ansible/hosts file to include your target nginx server i.e. 10.10.10.108

- 2 Edit the ansible_ssh_user id with your github account ssh id.
+ 2 Edit the ansible_ssh_user id with your server's account ssh id.

 ## Example  /etc/ansible/hosts entry
 #
  [webservers]
- github.com ansible_ssh_user=jed
+ 10.10.10.108 ansible_ssh_user=nathan

  Note, this solution was tested on Ubuntu 13 and Ubuntu 14 LTS servers and will run with a sudo user id to run the ansible playbook